-The District offers medical and prescription drug benefits to its employees and retirees through California's Valued Trust (CVT), a jointly managed trust, on a pooled, self-insured basis.
+The District offers medical and prescription drug benefits to its employees and retirees.
 A separate three-tiered rate structure applies to retirees under the age of 65.
 Eight medical/prescription drug options are offered to each retiree group as follows: Classified - Blue Cross PPO options 1A, 3C, 5C and 10D, and Kaiser plans 1, 2, 4 and 7; Certificated - Blue Cross PPO options 1A, 3C, 5C, 10D, and Kaiser plans 1, 2, 4 and 7 (all with Chiro); Confidential/Management - Blue Cross PPO options 2A, 3A, 8C, and 10D, and Kaiser plans 2, 3, 4 and 7.
 In addition, all groups are offered High Deductible Health Plan 2 and Wellness plan 1C.